 At ShipHawk, it is our goal to make everything that is sellable also shippable, including those large, unwieldy items that you may have avoided in the past.
 To that end, we’ve assembled a handy guide to assist you with selecting the right shipping option and carrier for every situation.

 Thanks to the popularity of mega-retailers such as Amazon, free shipping has transitioned from being merely an occasional offering to the reigning industry standard.
-With shipping costs cited as the number one reason for cart abandonment and nearly nine out of 10 consumers reporting that free shipping would cause them to shop more frequently online, it’s clear that free shipping is a necessary component for both retaining and attracting new customers.
+With shipping costs cited as the number one reason for cart abandonment and nearly nine out of 10 consumers reporting that free shipping would cause them to shop more frequently online, it’s clear that shipping at no cost is a necessary component for both retaining and attracting new customers.